27 BEST things to do in Paso Robles besides wineries in 2023

 Paso Robles by flight

 If you are flying in from outside of California, the closest airport is San Luis Obispo County Regional Airport which is around 40 minutes drive from Paso Robles.
-The airport services only limited destinations so its better to check the airport website.
+The airport services only limited destinations so it is better to check the airport website.

 It is better to combine a trip to Paso Robles with a trip to Northern or Southern California by flying into either San Jose (for Northern California) or Los Angeles (for Southern California) and then driving to Paso Robles.
 There are so many interesting stops along the way from either side!

 Airports near Paso Robles and driving distance:

 - San Luis Obispo County Regional Airport – 40 minutes

 - San Jose International Airport – 3 hours

 - Los Angeles International Airport – 3.5 hours